New Castle Rock Address – Beginning March 23, all Castle Rock patients will be seen in our new location at

-Bone Conduction Implants are recommended for patients with conductive hearing loss, mixed hearing loss, or single-sided deafness (severe to profound hearing loss in one ear).
+Bone Conduction Implants are a type of bone-anchored device and bone-anchored hearing aids designed to help individuals with certain types of hearing loss.
+They are recommended for patients with conductive hearing loss, mixed hearing loss, or single-sided deafness (severe to profound hearing loss in one ear).
 These devices conduct sound waves through the bone to bypass the external and middle ear to reach the inner ear.
 This type of sound transmission is referred to as bone conduction.

 What are Bone Conduction Implants?

 Active BCIs are newer bone conduction implants that are rapidly gaining popularity as high-fidelity bone conduction solutions.
 These devices are implanted into the skull behind the ear and are hidden completely underneath the skin.
-A speech processor is worn on the scalp that is secured via a magnet over the internal component of the implant.
+A speech processor is worn on the scalp that is secured via a magnet over the internal component of the implant in the head.
 The externally worn speech processor detects sound, electronically transmits the signal to the internal device, and produces programmable active vibration of the implant.
 Examples of active BCIs include the Med El BONEBRIDGE and the Cochlear Osia.
+Common brands of bone conduction implants also include Cochlear Baha®, Oticon Medical Ponto, and MED-EL BONEBRIDGE.

 Before active bone conduction devices were developed, the most common surgical option for bone conduction was passive BCIs.
 These devices are also attached to the skull behind the ear and secured either through the skin (percutaneous) or via a magnet (transcutaneous) to an externally worn speech processor.
 In these devices, the speech processor detects sound and vibrates.
 These vibrations are passively conducted to the internal device, which in turn vibrates the skull for bone conduction.
 Examples of passive devices include the Cochlear Baha Connect and Oticon Ponto (percutaneous devices) as well as the Cochlear Baha Attract (a transcutaneous device).